Boeing tops Airbus jet deliveries by $15B in 2016

 - Rare ice circle spinning in Middle Fork Snoqualmie River mesmerizes — then breaks apart

-Still, Boeing assembly plants here and in South Carolina last year built 60 more airplanes for a total of 748.
+Still, Boeing assembly plants here and in South Carolina last year built 60 more airplanes for a total 748.

-And the gap between the two was even wider in the expensive large jet category, where Boeing built 115 more widebody airplanes than Airbus.
+And the gap between the two was even wider in the expensive large-jet category, where Boeing built 115 more widebody airplanes than Airbus.

-A Seattle Times analysis, based on market pricing data from aircraft valuation firm Avitas, shows the value of Boeing’s total production outpaced its European rival by about $15 billion, or one third more than Airbus’s deliveries.
+A Seattle Times analysis, based on market-pricing data from aircraft-valuation firm Avitas, shows the value of Boeing’s total production outpaced its European rival by about $15 billion, or one-third more than Airbus’ deliveries.

-At a press conference Wednesday in Toulouse, Fabrice Brégier, chief executive of Airbus’ commercial aircraft division, said the first half of 2016 was “unusually difficult from a production perspective.”
+At a news conference Wednesday in Toulouse, France, Fabrice Brégier, chief executive of Airbus’ commercial-aircraft division, said the first half of 2016 was “unusually difficult from a production perspective.”

-Many airplane deliveries were delayed by shortages in the supply of cabin interior parts and the Pratt & Whitney engines for its new A320neo jets
+Many airplane deliveries were delayed by shortages in cabin-interior parts and the Pratt & Whitney engines for its new A320neo jets

-Brégier projected that with those problems behind it Airbus will deliver more planes this year as it ramps up A320neo and A350 production.
+Brégier projected that with those problems behind it, Airbus will deliver more planes this year as it ramps up A320neo and A350 production.

 Airbus sales chief John Leahy promised “a new record in deliveries” in 2017.

-The 2016 delivery gap preserves Boeing’s status as the world’s No. 1 planemaker for another year.
+The 2016 delivery gap preserves Boeing’s status as the world’s No. 1 plane maker for another year.

-However, the planned production boost by Airbus coupled with Boeing’s cuts to 777 production could see Airbus pull ahead within a few years.
+However, the planned Airbus production boost coupled with Boeing’s cuts to 777 production could see Airbus pull ahead within a few years.

 Airbus wins on sales

-Both planemakers faced a severe slump in sales in 2016, though each had the typical year-end rush of orders in December.
+Both plane makers faced a severe sales slump in 2016, though each had the typical year-end rush of orders in December.

 In the final sales tallies, Iran Air’s order for 98 aircraft ensured Airbus came out on top.
 For the year, Airbus had 731 net jet orders worth an estimated $46 billion.